Faithie505/Encode_Decode_File/README.md

 <h3>To Run: </h3>

-Navigate to the directory of the file, and cd into bin.
-Type in the following command into the terminal prompt:
+Navigate to the directory of the file, and type in the following command into the terminal prompt:

 <i>java -cp ./dsa.jar ie.atu.sw.Runner </i>